Welt der Wunder

 “I have no compassion for my patients.
 I cannot afford myself that luxury.
 In the operating room, I am reborn as a cold, heartless machine, in tune with scalpel, drill and saw.
 When you are cutting away and outsmarting death, emotions have no place.
 They mean insecurity and are bad for business.
 I have erased my emotions over the years,” he explains.

-How do I turn off the fear in my head?
+No fear: How do I turn off the fear in my head?

-Psychopaths would have no problem approaching any supermodel.
-They won’t be intimidated by anyone, not because of their exceptional social skills, but because fear is a foreign word to them.
-Their brains are wired differently.
-“The brains of psychopaths filter out fear.
+Psychopaths would approach any model.
+They don’t let any woman intimidate them – not because they are always successful, but because fear is a foreign word to them.
+Their brains are wired differently: “It filters out fear.
 The fear center in the amygdala is never active.
-This means that a psychopath does not even perceive threats as threats,” Dutton explains.
+This means that a psychopath does not perceive threats as such,” explains Dutton.

 Particularly popular: the truck test.
 He waits for the recruits when they are already physically exhausted.
 Then the instructors tie up a soldier and place him in front of a truck.
 They blindfold him.
 The truck slowly moves forward until the engine is only centimeters away from the soldier’s ear.
 The noise is just the beginning: the driver jumps out and starts the engine.

 Someone in the distance asks if the driver has pulled the handbrake.
 Now another instructor presses a spare tire to the recruit’s temple – the pressure is increasing.
-“After a few seconds, we take the tire away, pull off the eye shield and shout at them.
+“After a few seconds, we take the tire away, pull off the eye shield and shout at him.
 At this point, many give up,” explains the instructor.

 No fear of anything

-A look into a psychopath’s brain
+A look into the psychopath’s brain

-It can inhibit electrical signals in certain areas of the brain.
-“The emotional center, the amygdala, is crucial to the psychopath experiment,” Dutton points out.
-TMS literally turns it off, and with it, our fear.
-The drawback: The effect lasts only about half an hour.
+TMS – transcranial magnetic stimulation – works on the principle of a light dimmer.
+It can inhibit electrical signals in certain areas of the brain .
+“The emotional center, the amygdala, is crucial for the psychopath experiment,” emphasizes Dutton.
+TMS literally switches them off and thus also our fear.
+The disadvantage: The effect only lasts about half an hour.

 Welt der Wunder - Die App